-The United States is second only to China in terms of the generating capacity of its hydropower plants, with a total installed capacity of almost 103,000 MW.
+The United States has a total hydropower installed capacity of almost 103,000 MW.
 This comprises about 80 GW of conventional hydropower and almost 23 GW of pumped storage hydropower.

-This country profile is featured in the 2018 Hydropower Status Report.
-Download the full report here.
+Read our detailed country profile in the 2018 Hydropower Status Report.